 Visual distraction occurs when a driver is looking at something besides the road for too long and misses an obstacle or a changing light.
 This could include texting while driving, concentrating on a GPS, or looking in a mirror.
 Your car can travel the length of a football field if you take your eyes off the road for even five seconds, so it is easy to see how visual distractions can be dangerous.

 Manual distraction is when a driver takes their hands off the steering wheel to do some other task.
 This obviously prevents them from being able to make quick turns or avoid obstacles.
 Sometimes this can occur because the driver was eating, texting, talking on the phone, putting on makeup, or attending to another passenger.

 Texting while driving is among the most dangerous ways to be a distracted driver because it falls under all three of these categories.
 When you’re texting, your eyes are on your phone as are both or one of your hands.
 Your mind, too, is focused on composing your message rather than the road and the obstacles in front of you.
 Texting while driving is a very common reason for distracted driving accidents.

-At Minner Vines Moncus Injury Lawyers, we can handle claims about all kinds of distracted driving accidents, so do not hesitate to reach out to us if you have been injured.
+At Minner Vines Injury Lawyers, PLLC, we can handle claims about all kinds of distracted driving accidents, so do not hesitate to reach out to us if you have been injured.